via-teaching/ecs273-25s/Homework4/README.md

 All news articles are stored in a single MongoDB collection, indexed by a stock field for efficient querying.

 Follow the exact folder structure provided in the assignment.
-Points will be deducted for incorrect organization.

-Your pull request should be created from the hw4 branch and submitted to the original GitHub repository as per the course instructions.
+I reused the same pull request link that was created for Homework 3 and updated it with my Homework 4 submission.